kiganyamburu/weatherApp/weatherapp/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/create-next-app).
+# WeatherApp

+WeatherApp is a modern weather dashboard built with [Next.js](https://nextjs.org) using the App Router.
+It features a beautiful, responsive UI with a professional layout, animated card, and gradient backgrounds.

 ## Getting Started

+## Features

+- Beautiful, modern UI with animated card and gradient backgrounds
+- Responsive design for desktop and mobile
+- Built with Next.js App Router and TypeScript
+- API routes for weather data

+## Getting Started

-First, run the development server:
+First, install dependencies and run the development server:

 ```bash
 npm run dev